Search

 Biological

-Depending on the materials stored, biological hazards may or may not be present.
+Depending on the products stored, biological hazards may or may not be present.

-There is the potential for infection caused by birds or rodents when working in polluted or old structures.
+There is the potential for infection caused if birds or rodents are present..
 Infections include histoplasmosis (from bird droppings) or hantavirus (from mice droppings).

 There is a possibility of exposure to moulds, fungi and bacteria from areas and materials that have had contact with water (e.g., water leak that leads to mould in wood or drywall).